 One of the first posts I ever published on this blog was a shameless praise to Tallinn, Estonia – one of my favourite cities in the world.
-Now, after more than a year of steady blogging and a recent return to the city, I thought it would be fun to write a more comprehensive guide to what to see, do and eat in Tallinn.
+Now, after more than a year of steady blogging and a recent return to the city, I thought it would be fun to write a more comprehensive guide to what to see, do and eat in 24 hours in Tallinn.

 Although it is a one-day-itinerary, I can’t recommend it enough that you spend a few more days in the city.
 Two, if you just want to see everything and maybe visit a museum or two; three to four, if you want to do other activities like take a day trip to the nearby Lahemaa national park or take a tour on a shooting range; even a week, if you want to properly relax, eat out in as many places as possible and explore the suburbs thoroughly.
 (Besides, the beer is so cheap that the way you’re feeling the morning after might not allow you to leave the city after just one day…).

 I also do realise that if you pinned all these places onto the map of Tallinn, the route I’m taking you through in this post doesn’t make any sense.
 It’s a small centre, though, and it’s quick to walk through unless you get stuck taking pictures of pretty things, like, well, I do.
 You can also spread out these activities onto a few days – after all we did just make a deal that you wouldn’t only stay for one day, hmmm?

 So, here we go: the ultimate, jam-packed one-day guide to Tallinn, Estonia.